Find Grad Schools

 149 Yearly Graduations

-The most popular school in the United States for agriculture and agriculture operations students seekinga graduate certificate is University of Florida.
+University of Florida tops the list of the most popular school in the U.S. for agriculture & agriculture operations majors who are seeking their graduate certificate.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The agriculture and agriculture operations program at University of Florida awarded 149 graduate certificates during the 2020-2021 school year.
-Of these students, 86% were women and 19% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 149 people received their graduate certificate in agriculture & agriculture operations from UF.
+About 89% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #2